 The California Office of Health Information Integrity (CalOHII) continues to support better health outcomes in California.
 CalOHII Assistant Director Elaine Scordakis explains:

 "CalOHII's work is focused on making confidential health information available when and where it's needed.
-For the past four years, the focus has been on the grant project to move patient information securely to providers, payers, and patients themselves.
-Now we'll work on expanding those 'lessons learned' to coordinate data exchange among State departments that manage patient information."
+In past years, the focus has been on the federal Health Information Exchange grant project to move patient information securely to providers, payers, and patients themselves.
+We are now focused on expanding those 'lessons learned' to coordinate data exchange among State departments that manage patient information."